 Skip to Content

 At the Graduate Medical Education (GME) level, the department is accredited for five residents per year for the four year obstetrics and gynecology residency.
 The residency includes training in the depth and breadth of the specialty, including inpatient and outpatient experiences.
-Particular strengths of the residency include the Ryan Family Planning program, a variety of gynecologic surgery, training in minimally invasive surgery, and the presence of fellowship training programs in three subspecialty areas.
+Particular strengths of the residency include the Ryan Family Planning program, a variety of gynecologic surgery, training in minimally invasive surgery, and the presence of fellowship training programs in five subspecialty areas.

 The resident research program is coordinated by Dr. Mark Santillan and Dr. Donna Santillan.